Pet Emergency? Read no further and call us right away!

 Ticks are also pest’s that are known to transmit disease.
 In Southern Ontario we are now more frequently seeing ticks visit Veterinary practices, travelling on your canine companion.
 The most common ticks found are the Deer tick and the Brown Dog Tick.
 Lyme disease is the most prevalent disease and is spread by the Deer Tick.
 It should be noted that there are a few other diseases that can be transmitted such as Anaplasmosis, Ehrichiosis, Bartonella and Babesia.
 These ticks are found in heavily wooded areas and areas that have long grass.
 The risk of your pet being exposed to ticks varies from region to region.

 If you frequently take your dog camping or live in an area surrounded by forest then preventative measures are recommended for your pet.
 There are various options to prevent tick borne diseases.
-Tick control is vital and there are several topical and oral medications we can offer as a preventative.
+Tick control is vital and there are several topical and oral medications we can offer as a preventative, early tick prevention is vital.
 We also offer a vaccination against Lyme disease that is recommended if your pet visits high risk areas frequently.

 The best preventative for ticks and tick borne diseases is to always inspect your dog’s coat, feel for hard bumps or ticks, check yourself as well, and make sure they are on the correct preventive medicine.
 If a tick is found, remove immediately (ensure that the head and body are removed fully) and contact our veterinary office.
 The best preventative care for heartworm is to annually test and to keep your pets on a great preventative.
 In the case that your pet is in a high risk area for ticks, annual testing for tick diseases and heartworm are recommended to keep your pet healthy and happy!